yoismail/payflow_case_study/README.md

 # 🌟 Why This Project Matters

-I built this project to demonstrate how I approach **real‑world data engineering problems**—not just writing scripts, but designing systems.
+I built this project to demonstrate how I approach **real-world data engineering problems**.
+Not just writing scripts, but designing systems.

 My goals were clear:

 - Build a **reliable** pipeline that never leaves the warehouse in an inconsistent state
 - Make it **reproducible**, so every run produces the same results
-- Ensure it’s **observable**, with structured logs and execution timings
+- Ensure it's **observable**, with structured logs and execution timings
 - Architect it to be **scalable**, with clean separation between layers
-- Deliver a **warehouse‑ready** star schema optimised for analytics
+- Deliver a **warehouse-ready** star schema optimised for analytics

 This project reflects how I think as a data engineer:
-**structured, intentional, and focused on long‑term maintainability.**
+**structured, intentional, and focused on long-term maintainability.**

 ---

 # 🧠 What I Demonstrate in This Project

-### 🔹 End‑to‑End ETL Engineering
+### 🔹 End-to-End ETL Engineering
-I designed and implemented a full pipeline from raw ingestion to analytics‑ready warehouse tables.
+I designed and implemented a full pipeline from raw ingestion to analytics-ready warehouse tables.

 ### 🔹 Real Data Modeling
 I built a complete star schema with facts, dimensions, surrogate keys, and referential integrity.

-### 🔹 Production‑Ready Logging
+### 🔹 Production-Ready Logging
-I engineered a cross‑platform logging system with color output, rotating file logs, and emoji‑aware formatting.
+I engineered a cross-platform logging system with color output, rotating file logs, and emoji-aware formatting.

 ### 🔹 Clean Architecture
 I separated extract, explore, clean, transform, and orchestration into modular, testable components.